 As expected from a broker who serves beginners well, customer service is top notch and extensive.
 Although the forex market is open 24 hours a day 6 days a week, customer support is available on Saturdays too from 9am to 5pm ET – when the market is closed.

 Lowest Spread Forex Brokers

-High volume forex traders should consider commission-based brokers, such as TD Ameritrade, while lower volume traders may find better value using a forex broker who makes money from spread markups.
+High volume forex traders should consider commission-based brokers while lower volume traders may find better value using a forex broker who makes money from spread markups.

 Fee conscious forex traders have an uphill climb comparing brokers on account of the two ways forex brokers charge: commissions or no-commissions with a spread markup.

 To gauge which brokers offer the best deal, the width of the spread is a key indicator.
 Narrower spreads mean the broker is pocketing less and giving you better bid and ask prices compared to other brokers who make money from spread markups.